-Each year the first Sunday of Advent just creeps up on us and I’m frantically trying to make or buy (without breaking the bank) some arrangement of Advent candles to light on our festive table, our Christmas table decorations.
+Each year the first Sunday of Advent just creeps upon us and I’m frantically trying to make or buy (without breaking the bank) some arrangement of Advent candles to light on our festive table, our Christmas table decorations.

 The Advent Sunday dinners are special, though sometimes they are Sunday lunch, or Saturday dinner or, even a Monday dinner.
 It’s a pretty hectic time of year, as you’ll probably agree.
+I find it is important to pause and enjoy a full, home-cooked meal once a week at this time of year.
+That’s when we take a breather, light a candle and reflect.

 Had I been organised and started prep in October, we could’ve made a spectacular table piece…but I’m not organised enough and I’m not beating myself up for it either!